DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 ## K6b.
 Returning the Gem
 If the players return the gem to Davian Martikov at the Wizard of Wines, he is deeply grateful, and warms to them considerably compared to his prior prickly demeanor.
 (He is, of course, still a grumpy old man at heart.)

-***Milestone.*** Defeating the druids of Yester Hill completes a story milestone.
-When the players return the stolen gem to Davian Martikov, award each player 2,500 XP.

 If asked, Davian now willingly shares the following information:

 * He is the leader of the Keepers of the Feather, a secret society of **wereravens** dedicated to aiding those who oppose Strahd von Zarovich and his servants.
 (Davian admits that he himself is a **wereraven**, as are all of his children and grandchildren.)